ckeditor/labs/clipboar/README.md

 For full details about the license, please check the `LICENSE.md` file.

-Boar used inside logo is designed by xylia from [Pngtree.com](https://pngtree.com/).
+Boar used inside the project logo is designed by xylia from [Pngtree.com](https://pngtree.com/).